AOMediaCodec/av1-rtp-spec/README.md

      https://github.com/AOMediaCodec/av1-rtp-spec

-     Github sees that you've pushed a new branch to your fork, and offers to create a **Pull request**.
+     GitHub sees that you've pushed a new branch to your fork, and offers to create a **pull request**.
 Follow the steps given.
 Annotate your pull request with any details that an approver might need, and submit it.

      The project maintainers will be notified of your pull request and will